Public image of Joe Biden: Approval rating

 According to FiveThirtyEight, Biden's favorable approval rating remained higher than his disapproval rating until August 30, 2021.
 Since then, Biden's approval ratings have remained consistently below 45%, with his disapproval ratings being consistently above 50%.

 Biden began his presidency with an approval rating above 53 percent, according to the same source, FiveThirtyEight, which takes an average of multiple individual polls.
 Biden's average disapproval rating rose to 57 percent by July 2022, before improving to the 51 to 52 percent mark by October 2022.
 Similarly, his approval rating dipped to 38 percent in July 2022, before recovering to the 42 to 43 percent mark by September 2022.
 His 2023 approval and disapproval ratings have remained flat on average around these percentage points (42 to 43 percent and 51 to 53 percent, respectively), which is comparable to former President Donald Trump at a similar stage in his presidency.

 According to Gallup, Biden's approval fell to 37 percent in April and October 2023, the lowest in their polling surveys for Biden at the time.
 Gallup's poll for July 2024 put Biden's approval rating at 36 percent.
 In December 2023, Biden's approval fell to 33 percent in a Pew Research poll, the lowest since he took office.
 In February 2021, Gallup reported that 98 percent of Democrats approved of Biden; however, as of October 2023 that number had declined to 75 percent.
 Democrats' opinion of Biden's job has dropped by 11 percent during October 2023.
 According to Gallup, Biden has alienated some members of his own party with his swift and decisive show of support for Israel.
 Biden's approval rating among Republicans was 12 percent in February 2021, but ever since August 2021, that number has remained below 10 percent.
 In August 2023, a poll by the Associated Press and NORC Public Affairs Research Center found that three-quarters of people think Biden is too old for another term.
 By the end of 2023, Biden's approval rating was at 39 percent, which Gallup noted to be the lowest approval rating in modern history for a first-term president in the year preceding his re-election campaign.

 According to Gallup, in July 2024, Biden's approval rating dropped to 36%, the lowest of his presidency, prior to his decision to end his re-election campaign; his highest approval rating dated back to 57% in April 2021.

-In April 2025, Biden had a favorability rating of 40%.
+A poll of Americans on how history would view the Biden Presidency resulted in the percentage of Americans who believed his term in office would be viewed unfavorably as 54%, 17% rating his performance as poor and 37% as below average.